 - Janet wears a lot.

 - Sort of an orange-pink.
 It's lightly applied in a rectangular shape instead of the usual triangle.

-- Janet either wears clear nailpolish or buffs her nails; there's a definite artificial shine to them (check during "Dammit Janet").
+- Janet either wears clear nailpolish or buffs her nails; there's a definite shine to them (check during "Dammit Janet").

 Janet Floor Show:

 - Wide blue-green pencil; red lipstick; black pencil.

 - Draw green line around face, put along lids

 smeared up and over brows, and apply red lipstick to lips.